-The FT is looking for talented, driven individuals like Paul who want to develop a career in financial journalism and global affairs.
-Alumni of this highly competitive scheme are well represented in senior staff of the FT and other news organisations around the world.
+Alumni of this highly competitive scheme - now in its 35th year - are well represented in senior staff of the FT and other news organisations around the world.

 The Paul McClean graduate trainee programme is not an internship or fellowship: it is a full-time contract as a trainee Financial Times journalist.

-Successful applicants will join us in September 2020 and spend six weeks training, then take on a series of six-month assignments on news desks, potentially including one in an overseas bureau.
+Successful applicants will join us in September 2021, spend six weeks training, then take on two years of six-month assignments.
+These could include an overseas posting and possibly at a regional news organisation.
 Mentoring, feedback and further training are provided throughout.

 There is no single type of person whom we employ at the FT; our strength is in our employees, from all different backgrounds, united by a passion for delivering compelling, smart journalism.